paulin/mattpaulin/_posts/2026-4-2-ProductPathway.md

 ---

-## Modern Engineering Reality
+## Modern Product Discovery

-This has changed a lot recently.

-With agentic coding and tools like Claude, a lot of engineering work has been compressed.
-You can generate large systems quickly.

-That’s powerful, but it also increases risk.

-You can now move **up the engineering axis very fast**, without earning it.

-Tools like vibe coding platforms are great for:
+One obvervation is with the advent of vibe coding platforms like Base44 and Loveable.ai it suddenly becomes very easy to move to the right on this map and create something people are using quickly.

+For example you can use these tools for:
 - exploring ideas
 - building prototypes
 - understanding what might work
+- getting all the stakeholders on the same page

-But they can also create fragile systems if you rely on them too long.
+The danger is that they look done and the reality is they can also create fragile systems if you rely on them too long.

 At some point, you are responsible for:
 - your users
 - their data
 - the reliability of the system

-That’s when engineering becomes real.
+That’s when you have gone too far to the right without really understanding the engineering.

 ---